toddaustin07/MQTT_SmartApp/README.md

 }
 ```

-2. Copy your other SmartApp .js files (e.g. mysecondapp.js, etc) to your smartapp project directory, and copy any language files (e.g. mysecondapp_en.json) to the *locales* subdirectory.
+2. Copy your other SmartApp nodeJS files (e.g. mysecondapp.js, etc) to your smartapp project directory, and copy any language files (e.g. mysecondapp_en.json) to the *locales* subdirectory.

 3. Your nodeJS module should export your instantiated SmartApp object as 'app'.
 Reference the mqttout.js file for an example.